dcodecrzft/neovim/README.md

 stow */ -t $HOME
 ```
 ## Contributing.
-You can put out pull requests right now, but I will probaly only pull if You changes are promising.
+You can put out pull requests right now, but I will probaly only pull if Your changes are promising.
 THANKS!